Alien-404/driverin-fabric-app/readme.md

 ```

 ### Note
 This example serves as a foundational understanding of Hyperledger Fabric and its implementation.
-For further inquiries, please reach out to: rico@smartchaincode.com
+For further inquiries, please reach out to: rico@smartchaincode.com.
+CC for frontend to : nico@smartchaincode.com

 ---